 Classes will begin in September, after the Labor Day weekend.
 Parents will receive the Welcome Packet at registration, which will contain a calendar of important dates for the year.
 An online version of the calendar will also be available on our website.
 If a student is in the second year of preparation for a sacrament, the Welcome Packet will also include additional important information for the start of the year, such as the basic prayers as well as the Confirmation service requirement and sponsor information.

 How will religious education classes be held starting in September?

 What is the tuition associated with religious education classes?

 For one child, the tuition for religious education classes for the entire year is $125.00.
 A discount is given for payments made in full at registration in cash or check.
 The complete table with the breakdown of the costs for additional children and sacramental logistics can be found in the "Registration Packet."

 How do I make the payment for the tuition?

-Payment of the tuition and fees for this catechetical year will be made at the time of registration, and can be in cash, check, or credit card.
+Payment of the tuition and fees for this catechetical year will be made at the time of registration, and can be in cash or check, or credit card.
 Please see the Registration Packet for more information.